jellyfin-archive/jellyfin-docs/general/server/live-tv.md

 HDHomerun is a special case because they will usually get detected automatically by the server.
 Otherwise you can manually add tuners by navigating to **Live TV** in the settings and adding one there.

+Note:  Docker users using HDHomerun devices should set networking to host mode as Jellyfin needs to connect to a changing UDP port

 ### Guide

 The guides available below are included with the server but additional guides could eventually be installed through the plugin catalog.

   * Schedules Direct
   * XML TV

+Guide data will need to be mapped to their corresponding channels after a guide data provider is configured.
+This can be accessed by going to

+Admin Dashboard-> Live TV -> TV Guide Data Providers -> Your Provider -> ... -> Map Channels

 ### Status